zigbeefordomoticz/Domoticz-Zigbee/readme.md

 ## Pre requisities

 * Domoticz 2021.1 or above
-* You need Python 3.7 at least
+* You need Python 3.8 at least
 * Zigpy layers will requires additional python3 modules to be install:

+  Go to the plugin Home directory ( domoticz/plugins/Domoticz-Zigate or Domoticz-Zigbee)

+  `sudo pip3 install -r requirements.txt`

 ## Plugin first installation or first time on release 6.xxx (stable6)

-1. Make sure the pre-requisites steps (here above) have been executed
+1. Make sure the pre-requisities steps (here above) have been executed

 2. Go in your Domoticz directory using a command line and open the plugins directory.
   Usually you should be under domoticz/plugins